-- Be shown on Map 2 of Schedule 9B as having Tier 2 additional building height and plot ratio available; - Satisfy all of the 'additional development potential' criteria contained in Element 7 of Schedule 9B; - Limit the Tower floorplate size to 30% of the site area (20% in the Hillside character area.
+- Be shown on Map 2 of Schedule 9B as having Tier 2 additional building height and plot ratio available; - Satisfy all of the 'additional development potential' criteria contained in Element 8 of Schedule 9B; - Undertake a competitive design process and achieve an exemplary standard of design, in accordance with Element 7 of Schedule 9B. - Limit the tower floorplate size to 30% of the site area (20% in the Hillside character area in accordance with Element 5 of Schedule 9B.